softcoder/riprunner/README.md

 legacy twig UI, in order to build and deploy to your server:

 - Install Node.js® and npm (https://nodejs.org/en/download/) if they are not already on your machine.
-- Install the Angular CLI globally:
+- Install the Angular CLI globally, open a console prompt:

 npm install -g @angular/cli

-- Install project dependencies:
+- Install project dependencies (the angular folder below is the folder you get from the git source tree):

 cd angular
 npm install